Windsor Locks, Connecticut, United States of America: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Take care to pick the right kind.
-The majority of adapters on sale are just plug changers and expect your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types A and B. It's important that you find the correct type.
+The vast majority of adapters that you can buy are simply plugs and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most areas.

 Power bank for devices